 Dental Sealants In El Segundo, CA

 A good oral care routine that includes daily brushing and flossing can definitely go a long way in helping you to maintain healthy teeth and gums.
 For another level of protection, especially for younger children who have a higher risk of developing cavities, dental sealants for adults can be very beneficial.
 We offer this treatment at Dr. Smile in El Segundo.

 What are dental sealants?

-Dental sealants are a thin plastic coating that is applied to the teeth.
+Dental sealants are thin plastic coating that is applied to the teeth.
 They create a protective barrier between the teeth and harmful substances like plaque and food debris.

 Why use dental sealants?

-If you brush twice a day and floss daily, you’re probably already doing a pretty good job of cleaning the teeth, especially if you also use a mouthwash.
+If you brush twice a day and floss daily, you’re probably already doing a pretty good job of cleaning the teeth, especially if you also use mouthwash.
 However, you won’t be able to reach all traces of food debris and plaque from all of the tooth surfaces.
-The back molars in particular are difficult to reach and clean.
+The back molars in particular, are difficult to reach and clean.
 By applying dental sealants to the occlusal (chewing) surface of these teeth, you give them another level of defense against cavities.
 Other permanent teeth can receive sealants as well, but this is less common.